Top 10 Places to Visit in Jordan: Essential Attractions Guide

 8. Nothing is easy to the unwilling. ~Gaelic Proverb

-9. All married women or not wives. ~Japanese Proverb
+9. All married women are not wives. ~Japanese Proverb

 10. A big chair does not make a king. ~Sudanese Proverb